ngardiner/dab_templates/README.md

 Within each of the template directories is a Makefile and a dab.conf (and potentially other files).
 The Makefile will trigger a Debian bootstap of a system based on the parameters in the dab.conf and with additional instructions within the Makefile to install packages, copy files and run commands within the template root.

-The Makefile.global file at the root of the repository contails global configuration routines that can be used to perform customization such as adding an rsyslog-relp
+The Makefile.global file at the root of the repository contains global configuration routines that can be used to perform customization such as adding an rsyslog-relp log server, customising prompts or setting authentication keys.

 For managability purposes, all of the images created are x86_64/amd64 images.
 It is possible to target the i386 architecture by changing the Architecture option in the respective dab.conf.